YaronWittenstein/Yaronwittenstein/content/post/2019-summary/index.md

 I've done more than a handful of talks until this year, but I've never had one away from home (not in Israel).
 On June, it was my first time speaking aboard.
 It was a very refreshing experience and hopefully I will have more chances in the future.

-The talk was related to my research on the future of Smart Contracts using WebAssembly for spacemesh.
+The talk was related to my research on the future of Smart Contracts using WebAssembly for Spacemesh.
 If you're curious [here's the link][svm-talk] to the talk.
 <br/>
 <br/>
 ### **Blogging**